Are Modern Trampolines Safe?

 - No safety enclosure – One former research (made from 1979 – 1988) has shown that 80% of trampoline injuries occur because people fall of the trampoline.
 In newer studies this number is much lower, where only 22%-28% is same reason for today accidents.
 Still, very large number of accidents which could be avoided.

 - Age of jumper – child below sex years of age.
 Younger children will less likely have sufficient coordination skills, skills which are crucial while jumping on trampoline, from stabilizing in mid air to control landings.
 Younger children have 50% more chance to get a fracture which requires surgery, when compared to general population.

-- Hitting pad and springs – Study conducted in USA between 2002 – 2007 showed that alsmost 19% of accidents were caused by hitting springs or frame.
+- Hitting pad and springs – Study conducted in USA between 2002 – 2007 shown that almost 19% of accidents was caused by hitting the springs or frame.